 In short, the bar is very high.
 You'll need to convince the judge that expungement is necessary to preserve your basic legal rights.
 Expungement may be justified when:

-Unfortunately, there are no hard and fast rules as to when and how to go about asking for an expungement order.
+Unfortunately, in most cases, there are no hard and fast rules as to when and how to go about asking for an expungement order.
 The place to start would be in the district court where the conviction was entered.
-You could file an application (there's no form) in the clerk's office, or simply write a letter to the judge.
-You will need all your powers of persuasion to convince a judge that a true miscarriage of justice will occur if you are forced to acknowledge your record to employers, landlords, and others.
+You could file an application (there's no form) in the clerk's office, or simply write a letter to the judge (or better yet, have a lawyer write it).
+You'll need all your powers of persuasion to convince a judge that a true miscarriage of justice will occur if you are forced to acknowledge your record to employers, landlords, and others.

 If you think you might qualify for expungement of your federal arrest or conviction record, you will need the help of an experienced criminal defense attorney who regularly practices in the court in which you were convicted.
 It may be difficult to determine whether the federal court will even hear your request; and even if it will, you will need a thorough and persuasive presentation of your case.